mdkma/biometrics-exam-questions/README.md

 * While the Laplacian Edge Enhancement Filter will _only sharpen the edge and the segmentation between different smooth parts_.
 * It works better for _edge extraction_.
 * The _smooth parts will become darker_ due to the sums of its weight is 0.

+### 14-D1
+> 100 inidividuals try to use a biometric system.
+There are 38 genuine individuals are accepted, 8 genuine individuals rejected, 44 imposter rejected and 10 imposter accepted.
+Please evaluate the biometrics system by giving the FAR and FRR.
+If FTE=0.5, how about ATV?

+FRR = True reject/Total true
+FAR = False reject / Total false
+ATV = (1-FTE)(1-FRR)
+EER is where FAR=FRR
+Crossover = 1:x <- x=round(1/EER)

+FRR = 8/46
+FAR = 10/54
+ATV = 0.5*38/46 = 0.41